 Keep in mind that puppies still have tender bones that are still developing and little bodies that are still growing.
 Over-exercising as a puppy can lead to early bone and joint issues.

-Beginning exercise with your Labrador Retriever at a young age creates a strong bond with your dog and encourages a happy, healthy lifestyle right from the start.
+We highly encourage starting an exercise routine with your Labrador Retriever at a young age.
+Meeting this need creates a strong bond between you and your puppy while encouraging a happy, healthy lifestyle.

 How Much Exercise Does a Labrador Need?
 Adults and Seniors

 Exercise for adult Labrador Retrievers is crucial for maintaining good health and keeping muscles and joints functioning while also managing their weight.